Kim Chol-su

 Kim Chol-su (born 12 September 1982) is a North Korean judoka.

 Kim finished in joint fifth place in the lightweight division (73 kg) at the 2006 Asian Games, having lost to Rasul Boqiev of Tajikistan in the bronze medal match.
-At the 2009 East Asian Games Kim won a Bronze Medal.
+At the 2009 East Asian Games Kim won a bronze medal.

+He also competed for North Korea at the 2008 Summer Olympics in the men's 73 kg event.